Understanding the Florida Statute of Limitations and Your Personal Injury Case

 Wrongful Death

 If the victim dies from the accident, their personal injury claim becomes a wrongful death claim in favor of the deceased victim’s executor.
 The personal representative normally has until two years after the victim’s date of death to file a wrongful death lawsuit.
-Never forget that the victim’s date of death, not necessarily the date of injury, starts the statute of limitations countdown ticking.
+Never forget that the victim’s date of death, not necessarily the date of the accident or injury, starts the statute of limitations countdown ticking.

 The statute of limitations countdown is tolled for the amount of time that the defendant conceals the victim’s cause of death.
 You can imagine, for example, that a negligent doctor might conceal that their medical malpractice was the victim’s true cause of death.
 Such a doctor shouldn’t be allowed to evade liability by fraudulently misrepresenting their patient’s true cause of death.